koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 	- Architecture: ARM64
 - Follow instructions to create a self-hosted runner, from "Create a folder" to "Last step, run it!".

-Verify node and yarn are available before starting the runner:
+Verify node and yarn are available before starting the runner, and that the node version is as configured above, in ``nvm install``:

 ```
 node --version